-Benjamin has also received commissions from organisations including the Hallé Orchestra, Orchestre Chambre D’Auvergne (France), Orchestre de Picardie (France), Shanghai Opera, Trio Chausson, Concordia Foundation, Maison de la Culture (Amiens), the SoWeCa International Festival and the Fort Macleod International Festival, Canada.
+Benjamin has also received commissions from organisations including the Hallé Orchestra, Opera North, Orchestre Chambre D’Auvergne (France), Orchestre de Picardie (France), Shanghai Opera, Trio Chausson, Concordia Foundation, Maison de la Culture (Amiens), the SoWeCa International Festival and the Fort Macleod International Festival, Canada.

 A multiple award winner, Benjamin was a laureate and was awarded the Public Prize from the inaugural Evgeny Svetlanov International Conducting Competition in 2007.
 In September 2009 Benjamin was awarded the Barlow Endowment Prize for composition, becoming only the second British composer in twenty-five years to be awarded the prize.

 The New York Philharmonic’s Principal Trombonist, Joseph Alessi, premiered his subsequent commission for a Trombone Concerto in April 2012 in the USA.
 Benjamin’s debut composition CD, Three States at Play, was released in Spring 2012 to critical acclaim.
 Tafahum’s debut album Osmosis, featuring almost all Benjamin’s own compositions, was released to critical acclaim in April 2016;